 Residential Tenancies Act - Residential Tenancies Board (RTB)

-The Residential Tenancies Acts 2004 to 2015 regulate the landlord-tenant relationship in the private rented residential sector and set out the rights and obligations of landlords and tenants.
+The Residential Tenancies Act 2004 as amended, regulates the landlord-tenant relationship in the private rented residential sector and sets out the rights and obligations of landlords and tenants.
 The Residential Tenancies Board (RTB) was established as an independent statutory body under the Act to:

 - operate a national tenancy registration system and;